AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Find syntax is actually an entire boolean logic language given on the command line: it is a single expression evaluated left to right with certain precedence.
+There are match expressions and action expressions.
 Thus, you can get amazingly complex if you want to.

-**find on Triton**  On Triton's WRKDIR it is ``lfs find``.
+**find on Triton**  On Triton's WRKDIR you should use ``lfs find``.
 This uses a raw lustre connection to make it more efficient than accessing every file.
-Has somewhat limited abilities as comparing to GNU find.
+It has somewhat limited abilities as comparing to GNU find.
 For details ``man lfs`` on Triton.

 **Fast find -- locate**  Another utility that you may find useful ``locate <pattern>``, but on